XXXXXXX - canceled + renewed TV shows - TV Series Finale

 - Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope the Penny Dreadful: City of Angels TV show will be renewed for a second season?
-How would you feel if Showtime cancelled this TV series, instead?
+Do you hope the Hollywood TV show will be renewed for a second season?
+How would you feel if Netflix cancelled this TV series, instead?

-Penny Dreadful: City of Angels on Showtime: cancelled? season 2? (release date)

-Is the Penny Dreadful: City of Angels TV show cancelled or renewed for season two on Showtime?
-The television vulture is watching all TV cancellation and renewal news…

 Leave a Reply